5 Innovative Holiday Marketing Campaigns of 2023

 For its official launch, the brand took to the skies!
 In front of the obelisk in Ibirapuera Park, 350 drones formed a QR code in the sky.

-The campaign sparked a metaphorical approach with a promotional video to generate a deeper connection with the target audience.
-Consequently, this helped the brand to collect responses from their customers on social media and gather behavioural insights from target audiences.
+The campaign sparked an illustrative approach with a promotional video to generate a deeper connection with the target audience.
+Consequently, this helped the brand to collect responses from their customers on social media and gather behavioral insights from target audiences.

 Developed with AlmapBBDO and LIVE

-Summing it up, brands have always been juggling between tech-based and emotional triggers in their marketing strategies to drive target audiences and successful ROIs.
-The holiday season is one of the best opportunities to experiment and spread love.
+In summary, brands have always been juggling tech-based and emotional triggers in their marketing strategies to drive target audiences and successful ROIs.
+The holiday season is among the best opportunities to experiment and spread love.